dlisitsin20/lab0/prelab/README.md

 by helping me rearrange my truth table to make A the MSB.
 C3C Jillian Essig helped me with my KMap by explaining that the circle can only be drawn including other circles if it is needed to include a 1 that is not included in any other circle. https://stackoverflow.com/questions/12258399/how-do-i-create-a-folder-in-a-github-repository
 <- used that website to try to create a folder for the KMap, until I understood that prelab/kmap ment a file name not a folder.

-Documentation Statement: C2C Payton Nunn helped me with drawing the MUX by hand by explaining that I could rearrange the truth table so that output is represented by one of the variables.
-C3C Cody Goth helped me with Digital MUX 74154 by helping me rearrange my truth table to make A the MSB.
-C3C Jillian Essig helped me with my KMap by explaining that the circle can only be drawn including other circles if it is needed to include a 1 that is not included in any other circle. https://stackoverflow.com/questions/12258399/how-do-i-create-a-folder-in-a-github-repository
-<- used that website to try to create a folder for the KMap, until I understood that prelab/kmap ment a file name not a folder.
 https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository
 <- needed this to delete the lab branch so I can start over because I can't push because of the folder I added.
 Great, I couldn't delete it and now it's stuck in a merge I don't know how to finish.